Cover it up! Using plants to control buckthorn (Complete)

 This work could change the way we think about buckthorn management, helping Minnesota land managers save significant time and money in their long-term restoration efforts.

-Minnesota Department of Natural Resources (DNR), Friends of the Mississippi, St. Croix Watershed Research Station, Stantec
+Minnesota Department of Natural Resources (DNR), Friends of the Mississippi River, St. Croix Watershed Research Station, Stantec

 Peter Reich, principal investigator